 Did you know that high levels of negative information interact with the pleasure centers in your brain, releasing a chemical reaction not unlike what happens when you’re addicted to pain killers?
 Negativity addictions are not as obvious as other forms of addiction like drugs or alcohol, but negativity plays with the same parts of the brain and can be as addictive as some chemicals.

 The internet plays host to this kind of negativity daily.
 Trolls love to watch for moments to post content they know will bait an argument, just to feed off of the energy that moment produces as unsuspecting, but well-intentioned people stumble into their trap.
 Online drama can be like the drug dealer on the corner for people unknowingly hooked on drama-based dopamine hits.
+You need your dopamine hits to come from a healthy place like a dopamine supplement or just the natural enjoyment of life offline.

 Even the best of us can stumble into the dopamine trap.
 Here are a few suggestions for escaping the cycle.